GORGEOUS POSTS WITH GUTENBERG

 You can change the number of columns and the gallery will adjust.
 Above is the option of a 3 column gallery.
 You can see one post drops down below.
 Feel free to experiment!

 You can also add captions to your images.
 Just hover your mouse over the image and type in your caption where it says “Write caption”.
 Also, in the right-hand toolbar you can select the Crop Images option which will uniformly crop your images.
-At the moment I do not believe there is the option to link your images to an outside link so this will work best just for post images, not to link to outside sites.
 You can add a link to the caption however by highlighting the caption, and clicking on the link icon to add your caption:

 Below is an example of a 3 column gallery with 4 images in action!